plowsec/sub2cards/README.md

 # To do (small contributions)

+* Cache the results of the requests made to Yandex/Starling to speed up everything
 * Allow to specify output destination
 * Allow to name the anki deck generated
 * Take into account option -t (target subtitle file), so the user doesn't need to use Yandex